nikfrank/react-ulpan/README.md

   - step2: view level components
     - installing react-router into our app, placeholder another view
   - step3: writing our api in a well organized network layer
-    - connecting to a fake api server
+    - connecting to a fake api server (reading)
-    - mocking the network layer for offline devving
+    - (concept) mocking the network call for offline devving
+    - separating our network calls from our component logic
-  - step3: build a view level component to CREATE / EDIT exercises
+  - step4: build a view level component to CREATE / EDIT exercises
-  - step4: build a view level component to READ && render results
+  - step5: build a view level component to READ && render results

 - Section 2: user login and identity
   - step0: making a facebook app id